jbertrand89/matching_based_fsar/README.md

 ### Run inference for a pre-trained model on any episodes

 You first need to
+* download the test pre-saved features (see section training)
 * download the pre-trained models for multiple seeds